Practical InformationExpand all

 Students from EU Member States in possession of the European Health Insurance Card (EHIC) are entitled to public health services in Ireland.
 The EHIC card is available from the health authorities in your home country.
 For further information and information on your entitlements to healthcare while in Ireland, please see the European Health Insurance Card website.

-Because of the regulations of the Garda National Immigration Bureau (GNIB) Non-EU students must obtain private health insurance (please see Health Insurers in Ireland below).
+Because of the regulations of the Irish Naturalisation Immigration Service (INIS) Non-EU students must obtain private health insurance (please see Health Insurers in Ireland below).
 UCD does not arrange health insurance for students.

 For information on the Irish public health care system see HSE (Health Service Executive).

 Non-EU students must obtain private health insurance.
 You can purchase insurance in your home country, however you will need to ensure that it is valid in Ireland and in any other countries you plan to travel to.
 There are different levels of private health insurance available.
 Students are advised to read their policy documents carefully.
-The GNIB require that, if you have health insurance from your own country it must cover you up to €25,000 for in-hospital treatment.
+INIS require that, if you have health insurance from your own country it must cover you for a minimum of €25,000 for in-hospital treatment, and cover any period of hospitalisation in an Irish hospital.

 More comprehensive plans are available from one of the three main private health insurance companies in Ireland: VHI, AVIVA or Laya Healthcare.
 Please note that in order to apply for a policy from one of these companies you will need to provide an address in Ireland and for AVIVA’s service you need to have a PPS number.
 Also note that medical cover does not normally begin immediately with VHI or AVIVA.
 There is usually a ‘waiting period’ of twenty-six weeks.
-VHI offers a 10% discount to UCD international students and will usually waive the ‘waiting period’.
-If you are interested in this scheme, please phone VHI and let them know you are a student at UCD.
+You should discuss this with the individual companies while conducting your research.

 The Student Advisers provide support for all students throughout their time at UCD.
 Each programme has a dedicated Student Adviser who is your gateway to additonal support services.
 Additionally, there are Student Advisewrs designated to specific groups of students such as mature and International Students.
 The International Student Adviser is is also available for immigration queries.
 If you are experiencing any difficulties the Student Advisers will give you the time and space to talk things through.